 As for finding work, Mary-Jane relies on strong networks and uses networking groups, in which people with different skills and from different backgrounds network and share their skills.
 This way, she gets advice from people with backgrounds as diverse as accountancy and business and also gets her name out in different places.

-Other related information can be found on the Association of Photographers' website.
+Find out more on the Association of Photographers' website.